cloudfoundry/loggregator-release/README.md

 Oct 3 15:09:26 private-app App/0 STDERR This message is on stderr at 2013-10-03 22:09:26 +0000 for private-app instance 0
 ^C
 ```

+#### Creating custom clients to access all log and metrics data

+For operators who wish to write their own client (other than the CLI) to access log and metrics data, the [NOAA Client](https://github.com/cloudfoundry/noaa) library, written in Golang, can be used.
+It provides access to app log data as well as the log + metrics firehose.

 ### Constraints